Kostiantin/diabetes-predictor-app/README.md

    ```
    http://127.0.0.1:8000
    ```

+## 📋 How To Use From AWS

+1. Create AWS Credentials File (if needed)
+     In your project root, create `aws_credentials.py` with:

+     AWS_ACCESS_KEY_ID = ""
+     AWS_SECRET_ACCESS_KEY = ""
+     AWS_REGION = ""
+     AWS_BUCKET = ""
+     AWS_MODEL_NAME = "diabetes_model.pkl"  # Update if renamed

+2. Create an S3 Bucket

+     Log in to AWS.
+     Create a new S3 bucket.
+     Set its name as the value of AWS_BUCKET in aws_credentials.py.

+3. Upload the Model

+     Upload diabetes_model.pkl to the S3 bucket.
+     If renamed, update AWS_MODEL_NAME accordingly.

+4. Create an IAM User and Role

+     In the AWS IAM section, create a new user.
+     Assign a role with S3 access.

+5. Generate Access Keys

+     Generate an access key and secret key for the IAM user.
+     Fill in AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in aws_credentials.py.

 ## Train Your Own Model
 Use the notebook in the `notebooks/` directory to load your data and train a new model.
 Save it with `joblib` or `pickle` to the `model/` folder.